OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ###### WKWebView

-Note that it is not possible to directly reference the `JSContext` of a `WKWebView`.
+In contrast to `UIWebView`, it is not possible to directly reference the `JSContext` of a `WKWebView`.

 ```javascript